We understand how much it can affect a business when someone doesn’t do their job properly.

 Similarly, if your problems relate to a financial advisor or accountant and remain unresolved after the initial complaint, you can go to the Financial Services Ombudsman.

-In fact, most professionals are regulated by a relevant professional body to which you can address your grievance.
+In fact, most professionals are regulated by a relevant professional body who can address your grievance.

 How much can I claim back from the professional?